-Prerequisite: ENGL 123.
-Pre or Corequisite: ENGL 223.
+Prerequisite: ENGL 123 with a C- or higher.
+Pre or Corequisite: ENGL 223 with a C- or higher.

 This course addresses the origins, rise and dominance of American film from the 1890s to the present.
-The course will investigate major issues in American cinema, among them the advent of sound and color technology, the institution of the censorious Production Code, the renewal of Hollywood film in the 1970s, and the innovations of experimental and independent filmmaking.
-Additionally, the course will contextualize the formation of American film in light of pertinent cultural issues, such as the Cold War, changing notions of gender and sexuality, expanding boundaries of American identity and the developments of global capitalism.
+Students investigate major issues in American cinema, among them the advent of sound and color technology, the institution of the censorious Production Code, the renewal of Hollywood film in the 1970s, and the innovations of experimental and independent filmmaking.
+Additionally, the course contextualizes the formation of American film in light of pertinent cultural issues, such as the Cold War, changing notions of gender and sexuality, expanding boundaries of American identity and the developments of global capitalism.